Natalie Golda: International highlights

+Honors

+She was inducted into the UCLA Athletics Hall of Fame in 2016 and is a member of the USA Water Polo Hall of Fame.

 Coaching

+Huntington Beach

-Golda was the head coach of the Huntington Beach Water Polo Club until August 2013 when she accepted the women's coach job at Division I Marist College in New York.
+Golda was the head coach of the Huntington Beach Water Polo Club where she led the team to a first place in the Junior Olympics in 2011 and a second place finish in 2012.
+During her tenure at the Huntington Beach Club, she coached future 2020 Tokyo water polo gold medalist Alys Williams Moore.

+Marist College

+In August 2013, she accepted the women's coaching position at Division I Marist College in New York.
 She has since guided the Red Foxes to Metro Atlantic Athletic Conference Water polo regular season championships in 2015, and second-place finishes in the MAAC Conference Championships.
 Golda was named Anaconda Sports Coach of the Year in 2014, and has had five players named All-MAAC First team, six on All-MAAC Second Team, One MAAC Rookie of the Year and 10 All-MAAC Academic Team Honors over the course of two seasons.

+Fresno State

-Benson (Golda) was then named the first head women's water polo coach at Fresno State, who began competition during the spring of 2018 [].
+In 2016, Natalie Golda was named the first head women's water polo coach at Fresno State, and began competition during the spring of 2018.
+From 2018 to 2025, she led the Fresno State Bulldogs to an overall record of 114–79, and four Golden Coast Conference championship titles in four-straight years from 2021 to 2024.